DSpace-Labs/angular2-ui-prototype/README.md

 # AngularUniversalDSpaceUIPrototype

 An Angular Universal DSpace UI Prototype.
+The server side rendering will accommodate SEO requirments of Google Scholar.

-Webpack is used to transpile Angular 2 Typescript into es5, packaging, run node server, and provide 'watch' development.
+Webpack is used to transpile Angular 2 Typescript into es5, package bundles, run node server, and provide 'watch' development.
 The packaging consists of app, styles, and bootstrap.

  - app is the typescript you write.